Sabermetrics

+The term moneyball refers to the use of metrics to identify "undervalued players" and sign them to what ideally will become "below market value" contracts; it began as an effort by small-market teams to compete with the much greater resources of big-market ones.

 Early history

-Henry Chadwick, a sportswriter in New York, developed the box score in 1858.
+English-American sportswriter Henry Chadwick developed the box score in New York City in 1858.
 This was the first way statisticians were able to describe the sport of baseball by numerically tracking various aspects of game play.
 The creation of the box score has given baseball statisticians a summary of the individual and team performances for a given game.

-Sabermetrics research began in the middle of the 20th century with the writings of Earnshaw Cook, one of the earliest sabermetricians.
+What would become the earliest Sabermetrics research in the 1970s and 1980s began in the middle of the 20th century with the writings of Earnshaw Cook, one of the earliest baseball analysts.
 Cook's 1964 book Percentage Baseball was one of the first of its kind.
 At first, most organized baseball teams and professionals dismissed Cook's work as meaningless.
 The idea of a science of baseball statistics began to achieve legitimacy in 1977 when Bill James began releasing Baseball Abstracts, his annual compendium of baseball data.
 However, James's ideas were slow to find widespread acceptance.

-Bill James believed there was a widespread misunderstanding about how the game of baseball was played, claiming the sport was not defined by its rules but actually, as summarized by engineering professor Richard J. Puerzer, "defined by the conditions under which the game is played--specifically, the ballparks but also the players, the ethics, the strategies, the equipment, and the expectations of the public."
-Sabermetricians—sometimes considered baseball statisticians—began trying to replace the longtime favorite statistic known as the batting average.
-It has been claimed that team batting average provides a relatively poor fit for team runs scored.
-Sabermetric reasoning would say that runs win ballgames, and that a good measure of a player's worth is his ability to help his team score more runs than the opposing team.
+Bill James believed there was a widespread misunderstanding about how the game of baseball was played, claiming the sport was not defined by its rules but actually, as summarized by engineering professor Richard J. Puerzer, "defined by the conditions under which the game is played – specifically, the ballparks but also the players, the ethics, the strategies, the equipment, and the expectations of the public."
+Early Sabermetricians – sometimes considered baseball statisticians – began trying to enhance such fundamental baseball statistics as batting average (simply hits divided by at-bats) with advanced mathematical formulations.
+The correlation between team batting average and runs scored was also examined, as runs – not hits – win ballgames.
+Thus, a good measure of a player's worth would be his ability to help his team score runs, which was observed to be highly correlated with his number of times on base – leading to the development of a new stat, "on-base percentage".